 Or, if you’re a stock picking guru, post real-time prices of the stocks in your portfolio.
 Talk about site stickiness.
 That stock picking guru has a couple of thousand subscribers glued to their computers watching their stock prices rise and fall all day long.

 Hire someone from the local paper.
 Alternatively, do something really nice and talk to the advisor of your town’s high school newspaper.
 Because to find budding reporters you need to think outside of the box.
 Pay them a few bucks, too.
 Low-cost good-will and you’ll have a stable of eager content providers.
 Some of the contents providers may be writing for you to get virtual world experience.

 Before you hire a student to write your content…

 Before you contact any member of the high school or local collage newspaper staff, discuss your proposal with school principal.
 Additionally the newspaper’s faculty advisor or dean if necessary, should be contracted.

 A critical key to web site success is fresh, juicy content – less than a month old.
 That’s about how long you derive SEO value from site text.
 However, you derive conversion value if you keep them coming back.
 Due to lots of new, helpful content, light on the sales hype, visitors will return.

 So keep your site current.
 Change content at least twice a week.
 The more the better.
 In no time, search engine bots will recognize your new content in under an hour.
 You will most likely build more SERPs links with every post you make.

 Yep, the W3 is a giant mill that consumes content by the kilo daily.
-Keeping your site fresh and green is a critical part of SERPs ranking and conversion ratio.
+The old saying is true…. content is king.
+Therefore, keeping your site fresh and green is a critical part of SERPs ranking and conversion ratio.
 Therefore, keep them coming back, and may the Google gods smile upon your freshly updated web site.